kapsner/lightgbm.py/README.md

 devtools::install_github("kapsner/lightgbm.py")
 ```

-## Example
+# Example

 This is a basic example which shows you how to create a binary classifier.
-For further details please view the package's vignettes.
+For further details please view the [package vignettes](vignettes/).

 ``` r
 library(lightgbm.py)